STAT545-UBC-hw-2018-19/hw05-lsloboda/hw05-lsloboda.md

 -   Arrange the data set
 -   Write to file
 -   Read from file
+-   Check the arrangement of the data

 ### Code

+First, we will examine a sample of the data "as is".
+Then, we will *arrange* the data according to mean GDP per capita and compare:

 ``` r
 gapminder_lifeExp <- gapminder %>%